Easy After School Activities to Keep Kids Fit

 The most important way to keep children healthy is to have their parents involved in their health and wellness.
 From what our kids are fed to how much they play, we are the cornerstone in the fight against childhood obesity.
 Some children naturally love being outdoors and in nature, while others need a little encouragement to test their boundaries.
 All kids deserve to be healthy, so whether your little one likes indoor play or can't be dragged in from the backyard, it's good to keep them moving.

-Play experts agree that educators and parents should be doing everything in their power to facilitate at least 60 minutes of play a day.
+Play experts agree that educators, parents, and caregivers should be doing everything in their power to facilitate at least 60 minutes of play a day.
 A new school year can shake up their summer routine, and after school activities are a great way to make sure each child receives the play time they need to keep their bodies and minds strong.
 Dr. Christopher Ledingham, an assistant professor in the Recreation, Education, and Kinesiology Center at the University of Texas at Brownsville, believes that the best after school activities "are those that not only get children moving, but also serve to educate them on the importance of lifelong physical activity.
 Of course, all this has to be done under the premise of keeping it fun!"
 Use one of the following activities to increase your child's exercise levels, and get involved yourself!

 - Join a Team